-where $(\lambda_i, \phi_i)$ are ordered eigenpairs of an exponential covariance kernel on $D$; see \cite[Section 7.1]{xu2021bandit} for more details.
-The displacement $u$ is used to compute a scalar QoI, the structural \emph{compliance} or energy norm of the solution, which is the measure of elastic energy absorbed in the structure as a result of loading:
+where $\|\cdot\|_1$ is the $\ell^1$ norm on vectors, and we choose $a = 0.7$.
+The displacement $\bm u$ is used to compute a scalar QoI, the structural \emph{compliance} or energy norm of the solution, which is the measure of elastic energy absorbed in the structure as a result of loading:

-We solve \eqref{elliptic_pde_stochastic} for each fixed $\bm p$ via the finite element method with standard bilinear square isotropic finite elements on a rectangular mesh.
+We solve the above system for each fixed $\bm p$ via the finite element method with standard bilinear square isotropic finite elements on a rectangular mesh.

 In this example, we form a multifidelity hierarchy through mesh coarsening through mesh parameter $h$.
 The model solved with mesh size $h =2^{-7}$ is the high-fidelity model.
 We create three low-fidelity models based on more economical discretizations: $h = 2^{-3}, 2^{-2}, 2^{-1}$.
 The outputs of these models are the energy QoI computed from the respective approximate solutions.